surma/surma.dev/content/things/when-workers.md

 ## Fixing it

 Here we are, trying to build castles in the shifting sands.
-Trying to build and app that stays withing the RAIL time budgets, but a vast variety of devices where the duration a piece of code blocks is practically unpredictable.
+Trying to build apps that stay within the RAIL time budgets, but for a vast variety of devices where the duration for a piece of code is practically unpredictable.

 ### Being cooperative